mgibbs1259/spring/README.md

-# spring

 <img src="https://github.com/mgibbs1259/spring/assets/32986518/68b3ea94-a14b-42c2-baaa-0dee070c3b43" width="475" height="125">

 spring leverages the capabilities of Ring cameras and Rachio sprinklers to orchestrate a harmonious collaboration between surveillance and irrigation systems.
 To use spring, select the Ring cameras that monitor your desired property areas for human trespassers and their corresponding Rachio sprinkler zones.
 When the Ring cameras detect a person within the monitored areas, the Rachio sprinkler zones will activate for a predefined duration, ensuring a hilarious and memorable deterrent against unwanted visitors.

-# Requirements
+# Configure spring

 If you don't have Docker already installed, follow these [instructions](https://www.docker.com/products/docker-desktop/).

-# Configuration

-Create a copy of .example-env file and call it .env
+Then, create a copy of .example-env file and call it .env

-## Ring Devices
+## Ring Cameras

 1. `docker pull tsightler/ring-mqtt`
 2. Follow the Authentication section [here](<https://github.com/tsightler/ring-mqtt/wiki/Installation-(Docker)>), specifically the Acquire the Refresh Token section that has you run the following command `docker run -it --rm --mount type=bind,source=<absolute path to spring repository>,target=/data --entrypoint /app/ring-mqtt/init-ring-mqtt.js tsightler/ring-mqtt`